ThyssenKrupp: Turin plant fire and trial

-CEO Espenhahn has been charged by the State prosecutor of Turin with "voluntary multiple murder with possible malice" ("omicidio volontario multiplo con dolo eventuale"), while five other managers and executives have been charged with "culpable murder with conscious guilt".
-On Friday 15 April 2011, Espenhahn and all the other indictees were pronounced guilty of all charges; Espenhahn has been sentenced to 16 years and 6 months in jail and to a lifelong ban from holding public office.
-Prior to the court case, Espenhahn was transferred from Italy and is now believed to reside in Brazil.
-On 23 February 2013, the Appellate Court changed the sentence for Espenhahn to culpable murder, not recognizing the voluntary murder, thus reducing the conviction.
-Convictions for the other managers were reduced as well.
+CEO Espenhahn was charged by the State prosecutor of Turin with "voluntary multiple murder with possible malice" ("omicidio volontario multiplo con dolo eventuale"), while five other managers and executives have been charged with "culpable murder with conscious guilt".
+On Friday 15 April 2011, Espenhahn and all the other indictees were pronounced guilty of all charges; he was sentenced to 16 years and 6 months in jail and barred from holding public office for life.
+Prior to the court case, Espenhahn was transferred from Italy and is now believed to live in Brazil.
+On 23 February 2013, the Appellate Court changed the sentence for him to culpable murder, not recognizing the voluntary murder, thus reducing the conviction.
+Convictions for the other managers were also reduced.

-In May 2016, the appeal court reduced the sentences for Espenhahn down to 9 years and 8 months, the other 5 managers (4 Italians and 1 German) between 6 and 7 years.
+In May 2016, the appeal court reduced the sentence for Espenhahn to 9 years and 8 months, the other 5 managers (4 Italians and 1 German) between 6 and 7 years.
 Priegnitz the German manager, was sentenced to 6 years and 3 months.
 According to the bilateral laws between Germany and Italy, the convicted can serve the term in his home country and with accordance to this countries' laws.
 Since accounts of first-degree murder have been appealed down to aggravated negligent manslaughter, the German convicts are expecting further reductions that would eventually not exceed 5 years.

 Bribery and conflict of interest

 ThyssenKrupp is suspected of corruption in deals made in Israel, Turkey, South Africa and also in Pakistan, where the deal did not mature.
-In Greece, the defense minister was sentenced to prison for accepting a bribe from a consortium in which one of the members was ThyssenKrupp.
+In Greece, the defense minister Akis Tsochatzopoulos was sentenced to prison for accepting a bribe from a consortium in which one of the members was ThyssenKrupp.

 Incidents

-ThyssenKrupp has been the victim of major, organised hacking attacks on several occasions, targeting the company's trade secrets.
+ThyssenKrupp has been the target of major, organised hacking attacks on several occasions, attacking the company's trade secrets.

 On 8 December 2016, it was disclosed the company was attacked in February of that year.
 Internally uncovered in April 2016, it took their IT team around six months to fix.
 The hack is thought to have originated from South-East Asia and was successful in retrieving information from various departments, including the plant engineering division.
+In 2012, ThyssenKrupp and other European companies were attacked by Chinese hackers.

-In 2012, ThyssenKrupp and other European companies have been attacked by Chinese hackers.
+On August 15, 2024, a fire broke out at the Thyssenkrupp warehouse in Völklingen.
+The building where plastic products and solar panels were stored caught fire.
+Smoke from the burning warehouse was visible from Saarbrücken, 15 kilometers away.
+200 firefighters fought the fire for more than 30 hours.
+The roof of the building collapsed.